Zhaleh2/HeLa_Model/docs/gene-expression-example.rst

 coded mRNA, and translation of a transport protein at the ribosome.
 To allow for switching behavior, the reaction system contains transport terms for the galactose molecules which induce the switch from an "off" state to an "on" state.
+The transport protein is "captured" at the membrane to catalyze conversion from extracellular inducer to intracellular inducer.

 In the following code snippets, we demonstrate how the HeLa cell code can be easily modified to model this system within the